pascal-felique/NNCV/README.md

 You have to update the new experiment id and provide the location of the previous trained Student model at a lower resolution.

-The experiment id and the previous trained Student model depends on the stage in which you are during the curriculum.
+The choice for the experiment id and the previous trained Student model depends on the stage in which you are during the curriculum.

 If you start the training at the initial lowest resolution, then you have to specify "none" for the previous trained Student model.